-(b) Per share amounts based on average number of shares outstanding during the year or period.
+(b) Per share amounts based on average number of shares outstanding during the year.

 (c) The tax characterization of distributions is determined in accordance with Federal income tax regulations.
-The actual tax characterization of distributions paid is determined at the end of the fiscal year.
 See Note 2, Distributions to Shareholders, in the Notes to Financial Statements for more information.